sm-192/OG-star-tracker-/esp32_wireless_control/README.md

 If the webserver is not enough there is a app available to improve the accessibility even further.
 Check out https://github.com/OndraGejdos/OG-star-tracker-App for more details.

+## Contributing

+When contributing to the project please make sure to follow the [coding style](docs/coding-style.md) prior creating a pull request.
+With this we can make sure to keep a clean and tidy codespace.